-It has been a very active year when it comes to legal sports betting in the US.
+It has been a very active year when it comes to regulated sports betting in the US.
 A few states entered the game in 2020 and a few more appear ready to come off the sidelines in the coming months after approving the necessary legislation.

 The overall US sports betting industry is booming as the sports betting schedule returns to a sense of normalcy.
-With demand at an all-time high and growing at a strong rate, further expansion becomes a matter of when, not if.
+With demand at an all-time high and growing at a strong rate, further expansion becomes a matter of when not if.

 - Tipico, a big German sports betting platform, has announced intent to come to the US.